Octavius-Dante/Arthelais/ex_13/Readme.md

                 //Step 1 : Get the model object var oModel = sap.ui.getCore().getModel();

-                //Step 2 : cahnge the data in the model var objData = oModel.getProperty("/empStr"); // getting everything in the path of the structure console.log(objData);
+                //Step 2 : change the data in the model var objData = oModel.getProperty("/empStr"); // getting everything in the path of the structure console.log(objData);
                 oModel.setProperty("/empStr/empName", "Spiderman");